 These are the best Moroccan meatballs you will make at home!
 Traditionally called kefta, these easy, skillet meatballs, pack tons of flavor from aromatics and warm Moroccan spices.
 Serve them in pita pockets with minty carrot salad, olives, and other fresh items, for the perfect casual dinner!
 Or, use them as a little party appetizer!
-Be sure to check out all my tips below.
+Be sure to check out all my tips and watch the video below.

 I get super excited about meatballs–inexpensive, easy, and there are just so many ways to dress them up!
 Start with ground meat–which acts as a canvas for whatever seasoning you like–add flavors of choice, form into bite size balls and cook!